iyzhang/www/README.md

 This site uses [Jekyll][] and [bibble][] to generate a static personal webpage complete with publications, research and news.

+Note that all of the tools used to build this page are horribly out of date, but I'm never re-writing this webpage, so deal with it.

 Editing
 -------